Someshvara (13th-century poet): Career

 Someshvara was a hereditary priest of the Chaulukya king Bhima II.
 He wielded great influence at the Chaulukya court, as well as the court of their successors, the Vaghelas.
 He was a close friend of the minister Vastupala, who was also his patron.
 Someshvara met Vastupala and his brother Tejapala at the Vaghela capital Dhavalakka, when the two brothers halted their on way back from a pilgrimage to Shatrunjaya, and a friendship developed between the two men.
 All three served at the Chaulukya court, so it is possible that they had previously met at the Chaulukya capital Anahilavada.
 According to Someshvara's Kirti-kaumudi, he suggested the appointment of Vastupala and his brother Tejapala as ministers to the Vaghela rulers Lavana-prasada and Vira-dhavala.

 According to Someshvara's Surathotsava Mahakavya, once he highly entertained Bhima's court by composing a poem and a play within one and a half hour.
 Contemporary poets such as Harihara and Subhata appreciated his poetry.
 Someshvara and Vastupala composed verses praising each other.
 According to prabandha anecdotes (from Prabandha Kosha, Vastupala Charita and Vividha Tirtha Kalpa), king Visala-deva harassed Vastupala and Tejapala.
 Someshvara composed a verse shaming the king for his ingratitude.

 Someshvara was well-versed with the Vedas, and followed the Shaivite and the Shakta faiths.
 Nevertheless, he also composed prashastis for Jain shrines; and composed work with Vaishnavite themes, such as a poem and a play praising Rama.

 According to a Puratana Prabandha Sangraha anecdote, after the death of Vastupala, Someshvara abandoned his priestly duties (Vyasa-vidya), and refused to recite the Puranas.
 King Visala-deva failed to convince him to resume his duties, and appointed another man named Ganapati Vyasa in his place.
 This legend may have some historical basis, as Ganapati Vyasa is known to be a historical person who served Visala-deva.
-Ganpati was the writer of the second 1272 CE Nanaka prashasti, in which he also mentions himself as the writer of Dharadhvamsa, a text commemorating Visala-deva's vicotry over Malava.
+Ganpati was the writer of the second 1272 CE Nanaka prashasti, in which he also mentions himself as the writer of Dharadhvamsa, a text commemorating Visala-deva's victory over Malava.

 Someshvara lived at least until 1255 CE, when he composed the Vaidyanatha prashasti, but the exact year of his death is not known.
 M. Srinivasachariar estimates his flourit as 1179-1262 CE.